Chapter 8 Guided Practice Problems

 Hence, as with process costing, physical counts are often counted at the end of the period to determine how much to backflush to inventory accounts.

-I said lean process costing is simplified.
+I said lean costing (i.e. backflush costing) is like a simplified process costing system.
 Here are some of the simplifying assumptions that might be used

-- Equivalent units are not used.
-Use physical counts of units instead.
-(You could also interpret this to mean that all units are assumed to be 100% complete.)
+- Use physical counts of units instead of equivalent units, i.e. all units in process or finished are assumed to be 100% complete.

-- Equivalent units are the same, then, for direct materials and conversion costs.
+- This makes units the same for direct materials and conversion costs.

 - Because the costs are aggregated at the value stream level, and a value stream takes the customer from order to delivery, there usually aren’t transferred-in costs (which process costing required to account for departments transferring units to one another before completing them).